 "If you are looking for frills do not stay here.
 For a clean, decent sized hotel on a budget, this is your place."

 - Travel date: 4th July 2005

 Best Value in Town

+"I stay in this hotel once a month as it offers the best value in town.
+You get a lot more for your money and a lot more than the other budget hotels in and around london.
 Will continue to stay here until i get a better hotel for the money i pay (i'll let you know when i do).
 Stay once and you'll see the difference."

 - Travel date: 16th May 2005

 Awful welcome, excellent stay.

 - Travel date: 6th May 2005